Psy-Fer/buttery-eel/docs/thread_model.md

 For HPC or multi-GPU setups, the basecalling will consume the data faster than it can be read.
 So increasing `--slow5_threads` will help scale with compute.
 There is a limit on how much data will be stored in the input queue, so ram doesn't get out of hand.
 This is controlled by `--max_read_queue_size`.
 So in some cases this might need to be changed, either to limit ram usage, or to increase the input queue so more batches can be stored, for more worker procs to access.

 The data is stored in the input queue as batches of reads, set by `--slow5_batchsize`, which can also be tweaked to make the reading and processing more efficient depending on the systems being used.
+As of dorado-server v7.4.12, the value of procs x slow5_batchsize > dorado-server gpu batch size (found in the basecalling logs).
+When this rule isn't met, there will be a pause of 30s for every batch to be processed, resulting in a large increase in basecalling time.
+A batch size of 4000 (default) is usually fine, though may need to be increased for GPUs with large VRAM (>40gb)

 ### Writing data

 A single proc is used to read batches of reads from the output queue, and write them to the appropriate file/s.

 The 1 proc used to write data should be sufficient to keep up with compute.
 If this is ever not the case, please create an issue and let me know,and i'll add an argument to increase this.

+This 1 proc will spawn multiple threads, controlled by `--slow5_threads`, to decompress the batch of reads fetched.

 ### Processing data